How to look for records of... Criminal court cases: King’s/Queen’s Bench 1675-1988

-- a dispute about appointments to local government office or other temporal or spiritual office, or about local taxes
+- disputes about appointments to local government office or other temporal or spiritual office, or about local taxes

-- a case involving an appeal from a county court
+- cases involving an appeal from a county court

 For guidance on how to look for Kings Bench records of a coroner’s inquest, read our guide on Coroners’ Inquests.